GermanBrainRot/Project-Galileo/README.md

 The only thing that you have to swallow is that we no longer have an operator *group* to encode evolution, but a only monoid.
 Or, if you represent the system as multiple individual agents, a category with some lossy morphisms.
 But weren't yall hunting for the holy grail of why the past appears different from the future?
 Well, there's your answer: it's because it *is* different from the future.

 But you know what?
 If the changed predictions that come from the Born axiom are too subtle to be tested anytime soon, don't use it.
 It's an interesting interpretive twist so mathematicians and philosophers are finally happy to work with this.
-But **do** use the notational tweak I made!
+But **do** use the notational tweak I (and Barandes before me) made!
 It does even less to change the theory as such - but it makes it *so much more practical* and in particular enables us to think of imposing constraints like Lorentz invariance in a whole new way:

 Let $S$ be the global configuration space (a cartesian product over the possible configurations or all protagonists) and $\operatorname{Iso}(S)$ be the isomorphism group on S.